devhowyalike/rapgpt/COMMUNITY_FEATURE_SUMMARY.md

 ### For New Users:

 1. Sign up and automatically appear in the Community page
-2. Profile is public by default
+2. Profile is private by default
 3. All battles are private by default

 ### Publishing Battles: